-Students who have full standing are permitted to register for any core courses that have not been waived or for certain advanced core courses, if those courses are needed by the student.
+Students who have full standing are permitted to register for any pre-program courses that have not been waived or for certain breadth courses, if those courses are needed by the student.

 Special

 For those students enrolled in a graduate program at another institution who have been granted permission to take graduate business courses at Rider.